A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Solution method

-To obtain optimal treatment regimens for this case, we first consider the following special cases: \begin{itemize} \item[1.] $\Delta_{\mathrm{r}} \geq 0$, $\Delta_{\mathrm{a}} < 0$, and $\Delta_{\mathrm{s}} < 0$: it is easy to see that the optimal drug concentration level is $c_i^*=0\;(i=1,\ldots,n)$ since $\Delta_{\mathrm{a}} < 0$ and $\Delta_{\mathrm{s}} < 0$ discourage any positive drug concentration level.
-Therefore, the problem reduces to the radiotherapy alone case discussed in Section \ref{sec: radiation}.
+To obtain optimal treatment regimens for this case, we start with the following special cases: \begin{itemize} \item[1.] $\Delta_{\mathrm{r}} \geq 0$, $\Delta_{\mathrm{a}} < 0$, and $\Delta_{\mathrm{s}} < 0$: it is easy to see that the optimal drug concentration is $c_i^*=0\;(i=1,\ldots,n)$ since $\Delta_{\mathrm{a}} < 0$ and $\Delta_{\mathrm{s}} < 0$ discourage any positive drug concentration.
+Therefore, the problem reduces to radiotherapy alone.
 In particular, since $\Delta_{\mathrm{r}} \geq 0$, a standard radiation fractionation scheme is optimal. \item[2.] $\Delta_{\mathrm{r}} < 0$, $\Delta_{\mathrm{a}} \geq 0$, and $\Delta_{\mathrm{s}} < 0$: in this case, $\Delta_{\mathrm{r}} < 0$ and $\Delta_{\mathrm{s}} < 0$ discourage any positive radiation dose.
-Thus, assuming condition (\ref{condition: add}) is met, the optimal treatment regimen uses only chemotherapy, that is, $d_i^*=0 \;(i=1,\ldots,n)$.
-However, if condition (\ref{condition: add}) is not met, then $d_i^*>0$ for some $i$ and thus the optimal regimen should be determined using a different approach. \end{itemize} In general it may not be possible to derive closed-form expressions for the optimal treatment regimens when both mechanisms are present.
+Thus, the optimal treatment regimen uses only chemotherapy, that is, $d_i^*=0 \;(i=1,\ldots,n)$.
+However, this is only the case if condition (\ref{condition: add}) is satisfied; otherwise, $d_i^*>0$ for some $i$ and thus the optimal regimen also involves radiotherapy. \end{itemize} In general, it may not be possible to derive closed-form expressions for the optimal treatment regimens if both mechanisms are present.
 This is mainly because optimal stationary regimens may not necessarily exist.
 In fact, the numerical example in Section \ref{sec: example} shows that chemotherapeutic agents with both mechanisms may give rise to optimal non-stationary regimens.
 Therefore, we develop a DP algorithm to obtain optimal fractionation regimens to (M).
 The \emph{stages} of the DP algorithm refer to treatment fractions $i=1,\ldots,n$.
-The \emph{control variables} are the radiation dose and drug concentration level $\left(d_i,c_i\right)$ used at stage $i\,\left(i=1,2,\ldots,n\right)$.
-The \emph{state} of the system at the beginning of stage $i$, denoted by $x_i$, describes the mean of the cumulative BED in the normal tissue.
-More specifically, the state dynamics is governed by
+The \emph{control variables} are the radiation dose and drug concentration $\left(d_i,c_i\right)$ used at stage $i\,\left(i=1,2,\ldots,n\right)$.
+The \emph{state} of the system at the beginning of stage $i$, denoted by $x_i$, is the mean of the cumulative BED in the normal tissue.
+Thus, the state dynamics is

 where $x_{n+1}$ represents the state of the system at the end of the treatment.
 At each stage $i\,\left(i=1,\ldots,n\right)$ we consider an intermediate reward of $B_{\mathrm{T}}\left(d_i,c_i \right)$ measuring the BED delivered to the target during that stage.
 To ensure that the solution satisfies the constraint in (\ref{eqn: BED}), we also define a terminal reward function, denoted by $R_{n+1}\left(x_{n+1}\right)$, as follows: